lvguowei/lvguowei-website/content/post/sicp-goodness-looping.md

 >If yes, **read SICP!!!**

-I was quite shocked at reading the following text from the book the first time:
+I was quite shocked when I first read the following text from the book:

 >...
 As a consequence, these languages(Ada, Pascal and C) can describe iterative processes only by resorting to special-purpose "looping constructs", such as **do**, **repeat**, **until**, **for**, and **while**.
 The implementation of Scheme ... does not share this defect. ...